 Tom Dans is a co-founder and portfolio manager at Amberwave.
-Tom has 30 years of successful investment research, management and advisory experience.
-His career includes domestic equity-based positions at Merrill Lynch, Allen & Company and Evercore Partners as well as international roles at several emerging markets private equity funds.
-In 2005, Tom launched Grand River Capital, a strategic advisory effort that assisted several multi-strategy hedge funds, family offices and high net worth individuals with industry research, deal sourcing, due diligence, portfolio management and special situations.
-Tom’s investing experience spans a wide range of industries, company stages and geographies and includes particular emphasis on food and agriculture, energy, media and entertainment, telecom, real estate and life sciences.
+Tom has 3 decades of successful investment research and management experience.
+His career includes principal and advisory roles at Merrill Lynch, Allen & Company and Evercore Partners as well as at several emerging markets private equity funds.
+In 2005, Tom launched Grand River Capital, to assist family offices and hedge funds with direct investments.
+He has particular sector experience in food and agriculture, energy, media and telecom, real assets and life sciences.

-Prior to Amberwave, Tom served as Counselor to the Under Secretary for International Affairs at the United States Department of the Treasury, where he helped lead a number of Treasury’s initiatives to combat the economic effects of the pandemic and was twice awarded the Secretary’s Honor Award.
-Tom oversaw a number of U.S. international economic initiatives alongside other government agencies involved in the national security policy making process.
-Following his service at Treasury, Tom was appointed by the President of the United States as a Commissioner of the United States Arctic Research Commission.
+Prior to Amberwave, Tom served as Counselor to the Under Secretary for International Affairs at the United States Department of the Treasury.
+Following his service, Tom was appointed by the President of the United States as a Commissioner of the United States Arctic Research Commission.

 Tom holds a dual B.A. degree cum laude from Brown University.
-He was a 2015 Advanced Leadership Fellow at Harvard University and studied in the Soviet Union as an exchange student at the Moscow Energy Institute.
-Tom is a CFA Charterholder and U.S.-born Hispanic American who speaks five languages and has lived, worked and traveled in over 40 countries.
+He was a 2015 Harvard University Advanced Leadership Fellow and studied as an exchange student at the Moscow Energy Institute during the Soviet Union.
+Tom is a CFA Charter holder and U.S.-born Hispanic American who speaks five languages and has lived, worked and traveled in over 40 countries.

 Daniel Ahn Ph.D.